realmayus/ZPM-Mod/README.md

 # ZPM Mod
 [![Build Status](https://travis-ci.org/MayusYT/ZPM-Mod.png)](https://travis-ci.org/MayusYT/ZPM-Mod)

-### This is the 1.14.2 branch, for 1.12 code please navigate to the master branch
+### This is the 1.14.2 branch, for 1.12 code please navigate to the master branch.
+#### This is highly under construction and is really, really bleeding edge.
+Refer to the 1.12 branch for a somewhat stable version.

 ZPM-Mod is a power generating Mod.
 You can find (and craft) Zero Point Modules and extract Energy from them.
 Huge amounts of energy!